JacobDorfmeister/PythonDiscordBot/README.md

 # PythonDiscordBot
 Made for use with AFROTC Detachment 675's Discord Messaging Server.

-Things you may need:
+Things you may need besides a Discord Dev Account:
-       Discord Dev Account

        The unique token for our channel.
 This must always be kept secret.